Governance

 At the same time and for the same reasons, the Trust is committed to a triennial review of its membership.
 At least every three years, each trustee will be asked to state for the record their willingness to continue to serve; or their wish to step down - with reasonable notice, if possible; or to highlight any changes to their current interests or other commitments that might be relevant to forward planning.

-Description of Activities submitted as part of our Annual Report to the Charities Regulator in October 2024:
+Description of Activities submitted as part of our Annual Report to the Charities Regulator:

-The four organisations supported in 2023 were: Glencree Centre for Peace & Reconciliation, Intercultural Language Service, Irish Refugee Council and Rua Red.
-The final reports prepared by each organisation, covering the period June 2022 to December 2023, were published on the Trust’s website in 2024.
+The five organisations supported in 2024 were: Glencree Centre for Peace and Reconciliation, Intercultural Language Service, Irish Refugee Council, Rua Red and Connections Arts Centre.
+The final reports prepared by each organisation, covering the period June 2023 to December 2024, will be published on the Trust's website.